OTRS/otrs/README.database.md

 before this line:

     #    $Self->{DatabaseDSN} = "DBI:Pg:dbname=$Self->{Database};host=$Self->{DatabaseHost};";

-If you have PostgresSQL 8.1 or earlier, activate the legacy driver by uncommenting this line:

-    #    $Self->{DatabasePostgresqlBefore82} = 1;

 Now save the file and run $OTRS_HOME/bin/otrs.CheckDB.pl to see if the connection is successful.
 If this is working, you can log in to OTRS using the web frontend.